 For pitches/tips: echen [at] stlpublicradio.org.

-To pitch a personal science story for The Story Collider: stories [at] storycollider.org.
+To pitch a personal science story for the St. Louis Story Collider shows: stories [at] storycollider.org.